clojurust/clojurust/README.md

 ## Documentation
 The whole documentation is located in the [wiki](https://github.com/ivanpierre/clojurust/wiki)

-## Copyright
+## Copyrights
-Copyright (c) 2020 Ivan Pierre, kilroySoft, <Ivan Pierre, ivan@kilroysoft.ch>
+* Copyright (c) 2020 Ivan Pierre, kilroySoft, <Ivan Pierre, ivan@kilroysoft.ch>, under MPL 2.0.
+* Code is on GitHub: https://github.com/ivanpierre/clojurust

 As clojure::lang::* is a translation of original code of Java Clojure core, reference is due to Rich Hickey:

-Copyright (c) Rich Hickey.
+* Copyright (c) Rich Hickey.
 All rights reserved.
+Under EPL 1.0.

-Original project can be found in the main repository:
+* Original project can be found in the main repository:

 https://github.com/clojure/clojure

+But the project is not in this stage for now.

+`im` Crate for the persistent data structures:

+* Copyright 2017 Bodil Stokke, under MPL 2.0.
+* Crate doc is here: https://crates.io/crates/im
+* Code is on GitHub: https://github.com/bodil/im-rs

 ## Licence
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.